prometheus/docs/content/docs/querying/basics.md

     -2.43

-## Timeseries Selectors
+## Time series Selectors

 ### Instant Vector Selectors

-Instant vector selectors allow the selection of a set of timeseries and a single sample value for each at a given timestamp (instant): in the simplest form, only a metric name is specified.
-This results in an instant vector containing elements for all timeseries that have this metric name.
+Instant vector selectors allow the selection of a set of time series and a single sample value for each at a given timestamp (instant): in the simplest form, only a metric name is specified.
+This results in an instant vector containing elements for all time series that have this metric name.

-This example selects all timeseries that have the `http_requests_total` metric
+This example selects all time series that have the `http_requests_total` metric
 name:

     http_requests_total

-It is possible to filter these timeseries further by appending a set of labels to match in curly braces (`{}`).
+It is possible to filter these time series further by appending a set of labels to match in curly braces (`{}`).

-This example selects only those timeseries with the `http_requests_total` metric name that also have the `job` label set to `prometheus` and their `group` label set to `canary`:
+This example selects only those time series with the `http_requests_total` metric name that also have the `job` label set to `prometheus` and their `group` label set to `canary`: